-\checkmark Majority voting for director elections \checkmark Active shareholder engagement ~ Independent directors regularly meet without management present ~ Policies prohibiting hedging of Company shares ~ Board regularly assesses its performance through board and committee self-evaluations \checkmark Board is 87.5% independent (CEO is only management director) and 25% female ~ Board committees consist solely of independent directors ~ No poison pill ~ Robust stock ownership guidelines
+$\checkmark$ Majority voting for director elections $\checkmark$ Active shareholder engagement ~ Independent directors regularly meet without management present ~ Policies prohibiting hedging of Company shares ~ Board regularly assesses its performance through board and committee self-evaluations $\checkmark$ Board is 87.5% independent (CEO is only management director) and 25% female ~ Board committees consist solely of independent directors ~ No poison pill ~ Robust stock ownership guidelines

 We value an open and active dialogue with our shareholders and we believe that regular communication with our shareholders is vital to our long-term success.
 We strive to foster strong shareholder relationships that lead to a mutual understanding of issues and approaches.
-During 2019, members of our management team met and communicated with many of our shareholders to ensure that we fully understand our shareholders' concerns with respect to governance and compensation-related matters.
+During 2020, members of our management team found new ways to safely meet and communicate with many of our shareholders to ensure that we fully understand our shareholders' concerns with respect to governance and compensation-related matters.